jouellnyc/UART/README.md

 - This project uses multiple UARTS at once with an ESP32 in the middle.
 Building heavily on other projects.

 ## 8. [ESP01S to ESP32 - Simple Example ](esp01s_esp32/)
-- Getting an ESP01s to connect to an ESP32!
-Including how to flash these olders models.
+- ESP01s connecting to an ESP32!
+Includes how to flash the olders models.
 (Also an UART 'Easter Egg').

 Overall Notes: